 Off the bat, you may be wondering just what is a VPS and dedicated server?
 Glad you asked.
 We’ll be covering that in more depth here in a moment.
 But to get us started, here are the basics to know.

 Virtual private servers (VPS) and dedicated server hosting are two of the more higher-tier hosting options that are very similar in many ways, but also quite different in others.
 And though both VPS and dedicated servers provide users with their own resources, the means by which they do so is different.

-In addition, there is quite a significant difference in cost when it comes to VPS vs dedicated server hosting.
+In addition, there is quite a significant difference in cost when it comes to GoDaddy VPS and dedicated server hosting.

 So, just how are you supposed to make a decision on the option that is best for you?
 This is the question that’ll we’ll be trying to answer in this post.